apache/arrow/docs/source/format/CanonicalExtensions.rst

 .. note::

-  Elements in an fixed shape tensor extension array are stored in row-major/C-contiguous order.
+  Elements in a fixed shape tensor extension array are stored in row-major/C-contiguous order.